-The Charleston Farmers Market is committed in showcasing locally grown produce and high quality crafts designed and made by local artisans.
+The CFM is committed in showcasing locally grown produce and high quality crafts designed and fabricated by local artisans.
 With this in mind, the CFM will not accept the following items at our Market:

-The Charleston Farmers Market will NOT accept applications for the following:
+The CFM will NOT accept applications for the following:

-- Nationally distributed packaged foods

-- Energy drinks

-- There is no opportunity for re-sale of manufactured food products.
-The vendor must have prepared the food in a South Carolina DHEC approved kitchen within CFM boundaries designated.

-- Vendors cannot be part of a national franchise, corporate chain nor have a permanent retail location; exceptions are made for bakers whose ovens are at the bakery.

-- Applicant living outside of CFM boundaries
+- Nationally distributed packaged foods/products - Energy drinks - There is no opportunity for re-sale of manufactured food products.
+The vendor must have prepared the food in a South Carolina DHEC approved kitchen within CFM boundaries - Vendors cannot be part of a national franchise or a corporate chain of businesses.
+Vendors cannot duplicate an existing retail location that the vendor owns or operates; exceptions are made for bakers whose ovens are at the vendor's bakery and for vendors who own a restaurant and use the restaurant's commercial kitchen to prepare food items for sale at CFM.
+All kitchens must meet SCDHEC requirements, and the food items sold by the vendor at CFM shall not duplicate the food items sold by the vendor at the restaurant.
+Vendors shall not use the name of an existing restaurant or business at CFM without written permission from CFM Management. - Applicant living outside of CFM boundaries (East of I-95, within SC borders)